 The service provides an environment that supports resident rights.
-Staff demonstrated an understanding of residents' rights and Treaty obligations.
-There is a Māori health plan and residents and staff state that culturally appropriate care is provided.
-The service works collaboratively to embrace, support, and encourage a Māori worldview of health and provide high-quality, equitable, and effective services for Māori framed by Te Tiriti o Waitangi.
+Staff demonstrated an understanding of residents' rights and Treaty of Waitangi obligations.
+There is a Māori health plan and family/whānau and staff state that culturally appropriate care is provided.

 Residents receive services in a manner that considers their dignity, privacy, and independence.
 The service provides services and support to people in a way that is inclusive and respects their identity and their experiences.
-The service listens to and respects the voices of the residents and effectively communicates with them about their choices.
-Care plans accommodate the choices of residents and/or their family/whānau.

-There is evidence that residents and family/whānau are kept informed.
 The rights of the resident and/or their family/whānau to make a complaint is understood, respected, and upheld by the service.
 Complaints processes are implemented, and complaints and concerns are actively managed and well documented.